The curtain rises at the break of day,

 Sweet feathered chorus rousing to the call,

-An April morning, sullen cold and grey
+An April morning, sullen, cold, and grey

-Another scented summer lies in wait
+Another scented summer stands in wait

-To sleep again until drab winter’s prate
+To drift to sleep until drab winter’s prate

-Soliloquies commissioned by the sun
+Their soliloquies commissioned by the sun

 © Loubert S Suddaby.
 All Rights Reserved.